Tag Archives: LIGO

 Neutron stars

 When the hype for the announcement of the previous GW detection was ramping up, I had a feeling LIGO was about to announce the detection of a neutron-star collision.
-It wasn’t to be – but in my excitement, I’d written a small part of the article.
-I’m sharing it below.
-I’d also recommend reading this…
+It wasn’t to be – but in my excitement, I’d written … Continue reading

 Are the papers behind this year’s Nobel Prizes in the public domain?